emicklei/mora/README.md

 	GET /docs/{hostport}/{database}/{collection}

 returns a JSON document with the first (max 10) documents in a collection

 	PUT /docs/{hostport}/{database}/{collection}/{_id}
 	(todo) POST /docs/{hostport}/{database}/{collection}

 stores a JSON document in a colllection

+	GET /{hostport}/{database}/{collection}/{_id}/{fields}

+returns selected fields of a JSON document.
+Currently, the fields parameter must be a comma separated list of known fields.
+The document returned will always contains the internal _id.

 Install